-We fly from early March until late October, usually Tuesday to Friday plus selected Saturdays.
+We fly from early March until late October, usually everyday of the week except Mondays and bank holidays.
 Other days are available by arrangement.
-We normally run two sessions each day, with briefings at 08:00 and 12:00.

 There is no more iconic a location than Biggin Hill, a crucial RAF Sector Station in the Battle of Britain and synonymous with Spitfires and Hurricanes.
 The Heritage Hangar where the flights take place is the world’s leading Spitfire restoration centre.
 The knowledge, experience and care available here is unrivalled.
 The other factor to consider is that Biggin Hill has tarmac runways which means that as soon as it stops raining, flying is back on, it does not get water-logged like a grass airfield can.

 The minimum age to fly in the Spitfire is 18.
 There is no minimum height but a maximum of 6ft 6 inches (198cm).
 The maximum weight is 230lb (105 Kg).
 You will be weighed and measured on the day.

 Further to the above restrictions, your physique must be such as to permit free movement of the controls.
 This will be checked by the pilot on the day, and exceptionally, some of those fulfilling the basic requirements above, may still be unable to fly.